Nonthermal acceleration radiation of atoms near a black hole in presence of dark energy: acknowledgments

 \section{acknowledgments}

-} We thank Dr. Yu-Han Ma, Dr. R. K. Walia and Dr. E. Hackmann for useful conversations.
-This research is supported by the National Natural Science Foundation of China (NSFC) (grant No. 11974309).
+} This research is supported by the NationalNatural Science Foundation of China (NSFC) (Grant No. 11974309).
+SMASB would like to thank Dr. Yu-Han Ma, Dr. R. K. Walia, and Dr. E. Hackmann for useful conversations.